a knife and fork in eggs and bacon where to get the best breakfast in Ireland

 Dublin’s Stephen’s Green, a stone’s throw away from Staunton’s Green Hotel. photo; gianliguoru for Getty images.

-The breakfast menu includes a full Irish breakfast as well as a continental selection.
-The hotel’s specialty is its Irish Tea Brack soaked in Earl Grey tea, cranberries, and orange zest.
+The menu includes a full Irish as well as a continental selection.
+The hotel’s specialty is its Irish tea brack soaked in Earl Grey tea, cranberries, and orange zest.

 Nearby Attraction: Museum of Literature Ireland

-The museum, locally known as MoLI, celebrates Ireland's literary culture and heritage and in particular, its favorite literary son, James Joyce, among Ireland's most famous writers.
+Locally known as MoLI, it celebrates Ireland’s literary culture and heritage and in particular, its favorite literary son, James Joyce, among Ireland’s most famous writers.

 people in a museum where to get the best breakfast in Ireland